vishnu350/rs-mainspring-winder/README.md

 # Introduction
-This is the 3D printable "Rising Sun" watch mainspring winder project for watchmaking hobbyists.
+This project helps watchmaking hobbyists build 3D printable "Rising Sun" mainspring winders.
+Everything provided here is free and open source.
 This is the 2021 solution to hobbyist mainspring winding woes and it proudly comes with **absolutely zero warranty**.
-Use it at your own risk, as with anything that is free.
+Use it at your own risk.

 Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1000 Bergeon set to wind vintage unbranded mainsprings/barrels.
 Or sometimes, the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding or other similar stunts, which will definitely kink or damage the mainspring.
 Worry not, as I have come to your rescue.